 Would it have made a difference?

-I think most women who run are extremely conscious of the baby inside them.
+Most women who run are extremely conscious of the baby inside them.
 I know I was.
 I used perceived exertion as my guide.
 I was hyper-conscious of how I felt while running (my heart rate, my breath) and how that might affect the baby inside me.
 I was always willing to cut off a run if I didn’t feel right.
-I respected that baby.
-I LOVED that baby.
-But I didn’t respect my own body.
+I respected that baby and I LOVED that baby.
+At the same time, I didn’t respect my own body.
 I didn’t know enough about my body and I pushed my body past the warning signs of pelvic floor weakness.
 Runners are all about pushing through pain and discomfort to reach a goal.
-And that mentality has its place, just not in pregnancy or postpartum.
+While that mentality has its place, its not in pregnancy or postpartum.

 Related articles I’ve found helpful:

 Want more from RunFarGirl?
 You can find me here: